BrunoDegliEsposti/NodeGenLib/README.md

 1. Install a C++ compiler, MATLAB, and the build system CMake.
-2. Install the C++ library "Open CASCADE Technology", including all possible sub-packages and development packages For example, on Ubuntu, install all the packages with the libocct prefix.
+2. Install the C++ library "Open CASCADE Technology", including all possible sub-packages and development packages.
+For example, on Ubuntu, install all the packages with the libocct prefix.
 On macOS, ```brew install opencascade``` is sufficient.
 3. Install the C++ library "Eigen", version 3.4 or newer.